chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [310_Event-Based Optical Flow Estimation with Spatio-Temporal Backpropagation Trained Spiking Neural Network](https://www.mdpi.com/2072-666X/14/1/203)

+- The spike neural network has spatiotemporal coding characteristics, so it can be compatible with the spatiotemporal data of an event camera.
+This paper proposes an **end-to-end spike neural network** to predict the optical flow of the discrete spatiotemporal data stream for the event camera.
+Event cameras are also suitable for optical flow estimation since the precise timestamp at pixel-level intensity changes directly encodes fine-grain motion information.

 ### [311_A Novel Dense Full-Field Displacement Monitoring Method Based on Image Sequences and Optical Flow Algorithm](https://www.mdpi.com/2076-3417/10/6/2118)

 ### [312_Computer-Vision-Based Vibration Tracking Using a Digital Camera_A Sparse-Optical-Flow-Based Target Tracking Method](https://arxiv.org/pdf/2207.10022.pdf)